-The level of competition in the niche that the business operates in is of course of an important aspect of any business sale, not just FBA.
+The level of competition in the niche that the business operates in is of course an important aspect of any business sale, not just FBA.
 To a certain extent this can be offset by proven competitive advantage in the business (differentiation and price), so sellers should focus more on improving those areas than worrying about the competition.

-Ok so with a better sense on the FBA-specific valuation factors, its time to turn attention to what you can to increase the value of your business before a sale.
+Ok so with a better sense on the FBA-specific valuation factors, its time to turn attention to what you can do to increase the value of your business before a sale.

 What Can You Do to Increase the Value of Your Amazon FBA Business Before a Sale?